 Ms. McDaniel earned a BS from Mississippi College and an MBA from Mississippi State University.

-Vice President, Cybersecurity Research
+Vice President, Client Services and Cybersecurity Research

 Ms. Ilkani is responsible for guiding and directing The Tambellini Group’s Cybersecurity Research Practice.
 She is an innovator in education and cybersecurity, and provides strategic guidance to higher education executives (including academic medical center clients) based on cybersecurity best practices and emerging threats.
 Ms. Ilkani takes a risk based approach to her work, and her expertise covers network security, endpoint security (including mobile), application security, data security, security information & event management (SIEM), people security, and the managed security services providers’ landscape.
 Ms. Ilkani has a keen interest in analyzing emerging security threats and compliance issues, including IoT security and the EU’s General Data Protection Regulation (GDPR).